Carbon-Cycle-Initiative/letters/letters/drafts/extractors-03-2020.md

 to be aware of the consequences of your business.
 The severe negative consequences of excessive CO2 emissions have been public knowledge for more than 40 years.
-Your failure to act decisively until now could be interpreted in some jurisdictions as gross negligence and could already expose you to drastic legal sanctions.
+Your failure to act decisively until now could therefore be interpreted in some jurisdictions as gross negligence and could already expose you to drastic legal sanctions.